 All icons submitted to Iconfinder are manually checked by our Head of Content to ensure the right quality standards.
-In the unfortunate case your icon set is rejected, you will receive an email that contains customised feedback for your specific case.
+In the unfortunate case that your icon set is rejected, you will receive an email that contains customised feedback for your specific case.

 Things to take into account before uploading icons:

 - One icon per file.
 Do NOT upload all icons in the same file.

 - Upload in SVG format - read more about Supported file formats.

 - Use the right artboard - read more about Artboards and Sizes.

 - Icon sets should be consistent - read about Iconsets and Consistency.

 2. Make sure to meet the design quality standards.

 Quality standards can be somewhat subjective.
 To understand what we look for in good quality icons, check out the tutorial Five easy steps for better icon design.